This factsheet provides a brief overview of clinical trials

 A screening trial tests the best way to find cancer in early stages before symptoms appear.
 Examples include cervical HPV testing, mammograms, x-rays and blood tests.

 Clinical trials are the best way to improve the treatment and care of people who have cancer.
-They give us essential information about the effects of different treatments - information that doctors and patients cannot find in any other way.
-They are able to show us whether new treatments are more effective or have fewer side effects.
+They give us essential information about the effects of different treatments – information that doctors, and patients cannot find in any other way.
+They can show us whether new treatments are more effective or have fewer side effects.

 The results of clinical trials today will improve treatment for people who develop cancer in the future.
 A new treatment can only become standard treatment if it is proven to be safe and effective in a clinical trial.